Photo Credit: ABMI

 image Photo Credit: Glenn Bartley

-The Chestnut-collared Longspur is associated with native prairie habitat in southern Alberta
+The Chestnut-collared Longspur is associated with native prairie habitat in southern Alberta.

 Leston, L., E. Bayne, E. Dzus, P. Sólymos, T. Moore, D. Andison, D. Cheyne, and M. Carlson.
 2020.
 Quantifying long-term bird population responses to simulated harvest plans and cumulative effects of disturbance.
 Frontiers in Ecology and Evolution 8:252. https://doi.org/10.3389/fevo.2020.00252

-D.A.
-Yip, C.L.
+Yip, D.A., C.L.
 Mahon, A.G.
-MacPhail, E.M.
+MacPhail, and E.M.
 Bayne.
 2021.
 Automated classification of avian vocal activity using acoustic indices in regional and heterogeneous datasets.
 Methods in Ecology and Evolution. https://doi.org/10.1111/2041-210X.13548

 Made in Alberta models help continental bird conservation (2020).
 Blog available here.